 - How can I pay for my investment?

-You can invest in four ways: Individually; as a self-directed IRA; as a Trust, or as an entity like a corporation or Limited Liability Company.
-If you are interested in learning more about what a self -directed IRA is, or how to convert your IRA to a self -directed IRA, click here.
+You can invest in four ways: Individually; as a self-directed IRA; as a trust, or as an entity like a corporation or limited liability company.
+If you are interested in learning more about what a self-directed IRA is, or how to convert your IRA to a self-directed IRA, click here.

 Credit Cards